top of page

 • Data collection, management, and reporting in Salesforce and construction management software.

-• Additionally: LCT will meet routinely with the Lead Safe Workforce Coordinator and as a cohort for peer-to-peer learning, mentorship, and assistance.
+• Additionally: LRA will meet routinely with the Lead Safe Workforce Coordinator and as a cohort for peer-to-peer learning, mentorship, and assistance.

 • Within first six months: Racial Equity and Inclusion Training